Create Excel and PDF documents from Plumsail Forms in Power Automate

 Go to the Processes section in your Plumsail account.

 Click on the Add process button.
+Set the Process name and choose the template type.

-Set the Process name.
 As we’re going to generate PDF stationery orders from an Excel template, select XLSX for the template type.

-create excel process
+Create excel process

 Configure a template